lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/results/README.md

 ![instantaneous HH](images/turbineHH_INST_15900.png)

-The same image in streamwise plane gives a vew of the vertical structure in the wake.
+The same image in streamwise plane gives a view of the vertical structure in the wake.

 ![instantaneous SW](images/turbineSW_INST_15900.png)